GMOD/Apollo/docs/TestScript.md

 4) Clicking on group name link should take you to the corresponding group track in the main window.

-5) Test that you are able to Log out from the upper-right corner, top-level menu.
+5.1) Test that you are able to Log out from the upper-right corner, top-level menu.

+5.2) In top-level menu, go to Tools -> Manage Users.
+Create a new user and grant read, write and publish permissions.
+Logout and log back in as the newly created user.
+Create some new annotations or modify existing ones.

 ###Testing functions in the main window